June 7, 2024

 The filing deadline for personal injury lawsuits was reduced from four years to two years.
 If you were injured in an accident, you must file your lawsuit within two years of the date of the injury or lose your right to compensation permanently.

-Stricter Rules for Medical Damages
+New Rules for Proving Your Medical Expenses

 HB 837 changed how medical expenses are presented in court.
 Instead of showing the full billed amount of medical treatment, the evidence is now limited to what was actually paid.
 This can significantly reduce the base economic damages used in the multiplier calculation, which in turn affects the pain and suffering figure.